roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-11 ****** byJust_Plain_Bob© When I arrived to pick up Tasha I got my usual smile from Pam and a half scowl from her father and then Tasha and I were on our way to dinner.
+When I arrived to pick up Tasha I got my usual smile from Pam and a half scowl from her father and then Tasha and I were on our way to dinner.
 After eating we went to the teen club and danced and socialized until around ten and then Tasha wanted to go play.

  Given her horny nature I half expected that she would drag me into the motel room after going a week without, but she didn't.
 It occurred to me that she wasn't as needy as I expected because she had played some at school.
 For a brief second or so I was pissed, but then I remembered our agreement.
 And the of course there was Mom, Mary, Marge, Gail, Shelly and Andrea.
 I had to work hard at not being a hypocrite.